 Laksa, a popular Peranakan noodle dish with spicy broth flavored with coconut milk, is reinvented as a pesto sauce and paired with pasta.

-At three-year-old Candlenut, Malcolm Lee recreates Singapore's ubiquitous ayam buah keluak (chicken with Indonesian black nut) as a rich paste blanketed on sous-vide wagyu beef short ribs.
+At 3-year-old Candlenut, Malcolm Lee recreates Singapore's ubiquitous ayam buah keluak (chicken with Indonesian black nut) as a rich paste blanketed on sous-vide wagyu beef short ribs.

 Lee introduced an "ahmakase" menu -- the name is a play on "ah ma" (grandma) and omakase (a Japanese meal with dishes selected by the chef) -- with creations like a thick broth of buak keluak with beef cheek, shallots and aromatics.